Financial-Times/mongo-hot-backup/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/Financial-Times/mongo-hot-backup)](https://goreportcard.com/report/github.com/Financial-Times/mongo-hot-backup)
 [![Coverage Status](https://coveralls.io/repos/github/Financial-Times/mongo-hot-backup/badge.svg)](https://coveralls.io/github/Financial-Times/mongo-hot-backup)

-This tool can back up or restore MongoDB collections while DB is running to/from AWS S3.
+This tool can back up or restore DocumentDB collections while DB is running to/from AWS S3.

 It is configured to run scheduled backups by default.
 The state of backups is kept in a boltdb file at `/var/data/mongo-hot-backup/state.db`.